This information was updated on 3rd December 2020

 Flights from the UK

 There are no direct routes into Guyana from the UK and so travel to Guyana entirely depends on the restrictions put in place by other nations.
-During lockdown only Barbados had direct flights to and from the United Kingdom however these direct flights to the UK from Barbados have now stopped and it is unclear when they will restart.
+During lockdown, only Barbados had direct flights to and from the United Kingdom however these direct flights to the UK from Barbados have now stopped and it is unclear when they will restart.

-Trans Guyana Airways is operating commercial flight between Barbados and Guyana.
+Trans Guyana Airways is operating commercial flights between Barbados and Guyana.
 Eastern Airlines, American Airlines and Caribbean Airlines are set to operate commercial flights between Guyana and the USA, however at present passengers are not able to transit in the USA if they have been to the UK, European Union Schengen Area or the Republic of Ireland in the last 14 days and will also require an ESTA to travel.
 Copa Airlines is operating commercial flights from Panama.

-Plans for reopening other entry points,
+Plans for reopening other entry points

 Guyana is connected to Suriname through a ferry service and Brazil through land entry by road.
 Due to the growing numbers in our neighbouring countries, there is no information at this time about the re-opening dates.
 This will be approached with much caution to ensure the health and wellbeing of locals, communities and travellers.